 A newsletter is a big undertaking, and you probably won’t be able to do it alone.

 While you may be the person charged with coming up with a snappy email subject and writing summaries of the content, you still need material to promote in the first place.
+Touch base regularly with intranet authors and influencers in different business areas so you know what they’re working on and what they want to share.

-TIP: How do you identify and work with staff when developing content?
-We’ve got a whole article on helping subject-matter experts to become internal communicators.
+Tip: How do you identify and work with staff when developing content?
+We’ve got a whole article on helping subject-matter experts to become internal communicators

 4. Choose the right email platform